InfuseAI/primehub-admin-notebook/index.md

 # Kubernetes Management Tasks

-This is a demo notebook for common kubernetes tasks.
+This is a notebook for common kubernetes tasks.

 *Note: You should be aware of where and how the jupyter session is running, as kubernetes credentials are sensitive information and leakage posts security risks.*